ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 Ballerina provides support for encrypting sensitive data such as passwords and allows access to them securely through the configuration API in the code.

 ##### Creating a Secured Value
 The `ballerina encrypt` command will encrypt parameters that can be securely sourced from your code files.
-For example, let's create a secure parameter named `ballerina` with the value `12345` as the secret.
+For example, let's create a secure parameter named `Ballerina` with the value `12345` as the secret.

 ```ballerina
 $ ballerina encrypt